MicrosoftDocs/dynamics-365-ai/ai-docs/sales/relationship-analytics.md

 -   How many activities were initiated by the customer?

 -   How long does it take our team to respond?

-Relationship analytics is provided as a preview feature in the [!INCLUDE[pn_crm_9_0_2-online](../includes/pn-crm-9-0-2-online.md)].
-Additional restrictions apply depending on which versions of [!INCLUDE[pn_dynamics_crm](../includes/pn-dynamics-crm.md)] and [!INCLUDE[pn_Microsoft_Exchange](../includes/pn-microsoft-exchange.md)] you are running.
-For complete details about how to install and enable this feature, see [Configure and enable embedded intelligence](configure-enable-embedded-intelligence.md).

-Relationship analytics is part of the new *Sales insights add-on* suite of features, all of which are currently in preview. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Embedded intelligence](embedded-intelligence.md)

-<a name="Feedback"></a>

-## Send us feedback

-We are making this preview available so that you can try it and let us know what you think.
-Your feedback will help us prioritize work to include the capabilities you need most.
-We ask that you give us your suggestions and report problems by using our publicly available feedback site: [Microsoft Ideas](https://go.microsoft.com/fwlink/p/?LinkId=825778)

 <a name="ListView"></a>